frodosghost/AtomLoggerBundle/README.md

 AtomLoggerBundle
 ================

-Catch errors thrown in Symfony2 applications and log in a external Atom Logger database.
+Catch errors thrown in Symfony2 applications and log in a external [Atom Logger](http://atomlogger.com/) error database.

 Documentation
 -------------